 - Member of the British Association of Psychopharmacology

-My postgraduate training was at The Maudsley and Institute of Psychiatry.
-Having qualified in medicine at Guy’s and St Thomas’ London, I also acquired degrees in psychology and philosophy of mind.
+Dr Andrew Parker’s postgraduate training was at The Maudsley and Institute of Psychiatry.
+Having qualified in medicine at Guy’s and St Thomas’ London, he also acquired degrees in psychology and philosophy of mind.

-As a Consultant in the NHS (St George’s) until 2010, I led an award-winning Assertive Outreach Team for psychosis and drug misuse.
-I have been working in independent (private) practice since 2007 with clinics at Nightingale Hospital and in the City.
+As a consultant in the NHS (St George’s) until 2010, Dr Parker led an award-winning Assertive Outreach Team for psychosis and drug misuse.

-I aim to help individuals turn a crisis into transformative breakthrough.
+Dr Andrew Parker aims to help individuals turn a crisis into a transformative breakthrough.
 Mental health problems often arise at the threshold of transitional points in our development.
 Depression, addiction, psychosis, trauma – even of the severest kind – can each become catalysts for human growth and authenticity.

-I treat the full range of adult psychiatric conditions and addictions, including severe stress, difficult to treat depression, bipolar disorders, alcohol and drug problems, anxiety disorders and OCD.
-I also conduct specialist assessments for adult ADHD and Chronic Fatigue Syndrome.
+He treats the full range of adult psychiatric conditions and addictions, including severe stress, difficult-to-treat depression, bipolar disorders, alcohol and drug problems, anxiety disorders and OCD.
+He also conducts specialist assessments for adult ADHD.

-I have worked closely with the Practitioner Health Programme (PHP), providing mental health support to Doctors and Dentists; and I currently work closely with a number of Occupational health departments.
+Dr Parker has worked closely with the Practitioner Health Programme (PHP), providing mental health support to doctors and dentists; and also currently works closely with a number of occupational health departments.

-I have an academic/philosophical interest in the nature of mind (physical or non-physical) and the ultimate meaning of human existence.
-In my spare time I play a little rugby and cycle.
+He has an academic/philosophical interest in the nature of mind (physical or non-physical) and the ultimate meaning of human existence.

 Dr Parker has published self-help material for the general public as well as academic papers in leading medical journals.